One hour from Luxembourg

 This beautiful town nestled on a circular bend in the River Semois is the perfect spot for a day trip, at just 103km from Luxembourg City or a one-hour 10-minute drive.

 High on a hill sits the Chateau Fort de Bouillion, where children will delight in the narrow passageways and dark halls as they learn about the Godefry family.
 Audio guides are available in English, and there's a great falconry display.
-You can combine your ticket with entry to the Ducal Museum for a few extra euros, plus currently there is an after-dark sound and light show.
+You can combine your ticket with entry to the Ducal Museum for a few extra euros, or book a night tour.

 Visit the beautiful Cistercian ruins of Orval Abbey with its herb garden and medicine museum.
 Just 66km from Luxembourg City and less than an hour away, audio guides provide a history to the present day.
 Children are welcome to explore all the nooks and crannies, and, afterwards, you can load up your boot (or trunk) with a crate of the famous beer.